 To break the language barrier, Mobilunity offers all employees English courses and speaking clubs; however, apart from that, Ukrainian developers usually possess at least Upper-Intermediate level of English which is often enough for maintaining communication with their customers.

 A big communication barrier lies in the aspect of operating in different time zones, when a US client starts a working day, a team of his developers from Ukraine is going home.
-A great solution to this inconvenience is to implement flexible hours for employees when, upon agreement, they can start and finish the day later to match with the client’s working hours.
+A great solution to this inconvenience is to implement flexible hours for employees when, upon agreement, they can start and finish the day later to match the client’s working hours.

 Line Up for Success with Your Distributed Team

-Going nearshoring can bring numerous questions that should be clarified before hiring a remote development team.
+Going nearshoring can raise numerous questions that should be clarified before hiring a remote development team.
 These days, nearshoring vendors provide a full-cycle recruitment process as well as further guidance on the project flow to make sure the collaboration has been set.
-In Mobilunity, besides answering your most-asked questions, we will take an extra mile to get it all right.
+In Mobilunity, besides answering your most-asked questions, we will go an extra mile to get it all right.
 We are approachable to answer more FAQs regarding technical aspects and remote staff hiring.